-In this document, Junior Achievement programs are correlated to Alaska Content Standards for Employability, Social Studies: Government and Citizenship, and Skills for a Healthy Life, as well as Alaska standards for English Language Arts (ELA) and Math for grades nine through twelve.
+In this document, Junior Achievement programs are correlated to New York Academic Standards for Social Studies and Career Development.
 This list is not meant to be exhaustive or intended to suggest that a JA program will completely address any given standard but is designed to show how it can enhance or complement efforts to do so.
 The flexibility of the programs and supplementary materials allow specific content or skills to be addressed in depth by the teacher and/or business volunteer as needed.
 Alternate delivery methods, such as remote digital delivery and student self-guided options, cover the same learning objectives for social studies standards and the JA Pathway Competencies.
 However, the varied implementation models may cause slight variation in English Language Arts and Mathematics correlations.